AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG] [r/ROLE] [i/NOTE] [id/DATE]`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the applicant at the specified `INDEX`.
+The index refers to the index number shown in the displayed applicant list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * The provided values will replace the existing information in the respective fields.